romanman/mastercore/README.md

 If a message is returned asking you to reindex, pass the ```-reindex``` flag to bitcoind.
 The reindexing process can take serveral hours.

-A new Mastercore-specific option is available: ```-referenceamount``` It would probably not be used by the majority of users.
-It allows the user to send the given amout of Bitcoins to the destination address (called reference in the spec), when applicable.
-E.g. -referenceamount=0.005
-Note: maximum amount that can be specified is limited to 0.01 BTC.

-Note: To avoid passing 'referenceamount' to the binary, you can use the sample bitcoin.conf (located in ~/.bitcoin/ by default) to pass the option on load, avoiding the need for the CLI flag.
-Note: to issue RPC commands to Mastercore you may add the 'server' CLI flag to the conf file as well.
+Note: to issue RPC commands to Mastercore you may add the 'server' CLI flag to the bitcoin.conf file (located in ~/.bitcoin/ by default).

 In bitcoin.conf:
 ```